Nwataoma/learning-git/README.md

 # Git and Github course

-## This repo was used to learn git
+## This repo was used to learn git from Amigoscode

 https://amigoscode.com/courses/git-github